 Becoming an Online Activist

 Online Abolitionists is a group we started over a year ago that has grown with passionate people who want to make a difference.
 Having a place where activists from all over the world can discuss and share ideas creates a space where we can all learn and grow together.
-Becoming an online abolitionist is easy; all you have to do is sign a pledge and join the Facebook group.
-We will also provide you with all of the digital tools you need to be the best slacktivist you can be.
+Becoming an online abolitionist is easy; all you have to do is sign a pledge and download the kit–we provide you with all of the digital tools you need to be the best slacktivist you can be.

 What our Online Abolitionists say

 When asked why she thinks advocacy is important, one of our abolitionists, Christiana, answered:

 “I care about raising awareness, because in a movement like this where justice is truly in the hands of the ordinary, a greater societal awareness is directly linked to the ability to solve the problem.
 We have the power and the resources to abolish human slavery…we simply need enough passionate people willing to come together and do it.”

 We never know how many tweets, photos, or hashtags it will take for people to engage in the issue, but by being an online activist for a cause, you are helping to inspire change.
 As another one of our online abolitionists put it: